Agatha Harkness: Other versions

+Old Man Logan

+In the Old Man Logan reality of Earth-21923, Agatha Harkness was shown to be in a village somewhere in the Presidential Quarter having her powers siphoned by Baron Mordo.
+Sometime after Old Man Logan had killed Red Skull and Hulk that led to a power vacuum in Amerika, Doctor Doom took over the Presidential Quarter and came across Baron Mordo's village where he cuts off Mordo's access to Agatha and kills him.
+Agatha is told by Doctor Doom that she now owes him.

+Ultimate Marvel

-The Ultimate Universe version of Agatha Harkness makes her debut in Ultimate Fantastic Four as a young woman.
-She first appears in #54, claiming to be a S.H.I.E.L.D. psychologist sent to evaluate the Baxter Building think tank.
-In issue #56, it is revealed that her S.H.I.E.L.D status was faked and she is really an ancient empathic being that destroyed Atlantis.
+An Ultimate Marvel of Agatha Harkness appears in Ultimate Fantastic Four.
+This version is a young woman and claims to be a S.H.I.E.L.D. psychologist sent to evaluate the Baxter Building think tank.
+It is later revealed that her S.H.I.E.L.D status was faked and she is an ancient empathic being who destroyed Atlantis.
 Known as the Dragon-of-Seven or the Hydra, it can exist as a single creature or as seven seemingly separate ones.
 In her form as a group of seven individuals, she posed as the superhero group Salem Seven.